The Most Important Fly Fishing Tip is to Know What Trout Eat

 Streams in Pennsylvania will be packed all the way up until the end of May.
 Between opening day of trout fishing season, additional trout stockings and the prolific hatches, anglers of all kinds will be out fishing.
-However, PA fly fishing anglers have a few special places to sneak off too.
+However, Pennsylvania fly fishing anglers have a few special places to sneak off too.
 There are many special regulation trout streams where some of the best fly fishing in Pennsylvania takes place.
 The key to catching rising, and even bottom dwelling browns, is to understand the most important fly fishing tip, a trout's diet.

 Best Flies for Trout in PA | Dry Flies

 Every stream has different variations and even completely different populations of insects.
-Because of this, one can get overwhelmed with trying to know and carry all the different variations of dry flies for every situation on PA fly fishing streams.
-There are, however, a few top dry flies for matching the hatch every PA fly fishing angler should have on hand at all time.
+Because of this, one can get overwhelmed with trying to know and carry all the different variations of dry flies for every situation on trout streams in Pennsylvania.
+There are, however, a few top dry flies for matching the hatch every angler should have on hand at all time.
 Fly fishing tip #1 - make sure you have these dry flies in multiple sizes.

 The Trout's Nymph Diet